Rules – – – Explorer – – – Cabrillo

 4.1 Single Operator

 Single operator means that one single person performs all operating, logging and spotting functions.
+There is no limit in band changes.
+Only one transmitted signal is permitted at any time.

-– Single Band – Scandinavian only – 80, 40, 20, 15 or 10 meter
+• Single Operator Single Band – Scandinavians only – 80, 40, 20, 15 or 10 meter.
+Total output power must not exceed 1500 watts

-– Low Band – Non-Scandinavian only – 80 and 40 meters
+• Single Operator Low Band – Non-Scandinavians only – 80 and 40 meters.
+Total output power must not exceed 1500 watts

-Single TX – All Band [MULTI-ONE]
+4.2 Multi Operator Single TX – All Band (MULTI-ONE)

 This category is for all participants.
 Only one signal may be transmitted on any band at any time (running station).
 When operation has started on one band, the station must remain on that band for at least 10 minutes.
 The 10-minute period starts with the first QSO worked on that band.

 Exception: It is allowed to work a QSO on another band if it is a new multiplier (multiplier station).
 The multiplier station is allowed to be on the air at the same time as the running station.
 The multiplier station may not solicit contacts by calling CQ, but may ask stations during the multiplier QSO to move to another band where the multiplier is needed.
-The log must indicate
+The log must indicate which station/signal (run or multiplier) made each QSO.
+Total output power of each transmitted signal must not exceed 1500 watts

-Multi TX – All Band [MULTI-MULTI]
+4.2 Multi Operator Multi TX – All Band (MULTI-MULTI)

 4.3 Overlay

 Single Operator All band entrants may also participate in one of the overlay categories by adding the CATEGORY-OVERLAY: ROOKIE, CLASSIC, TB-WIRES or WIRE-ONLY in their Cabrillo log file.
+Overlay category entries will be listed separately in the results.
+They are scored only as All Band entries and grouped by High Power and Low Power (includes QRP).

 ROOKIE overlay must be licensed for the first time less than 3 years before the actual contest starts.